francisudeji/react-admin-dashboard-ui/README.md

 - `cd` into the project folder
 - Run `yarn` in your terminal to install dependencies.
 - Wait for development server to then open http://localhost:3000 to see the app.
+- In order to make use of tailwindcss configuration, run `yarn build:css` in your terminal to enable postcss to run in watch mode.
+Then edit `tailwind.config.js` to apply changes.